rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### Use Case 1 - Management user accessing the Management UI

-End users accesses the management ui.
-The first time they come (`1.`), they are redirected (`2.`) to UAA to authenticate.
-They are redirected (`3.`) back to RabbitMQ with a valid JWT token -in case of a successful login.
+The first time an end user arrives to the management ui (`1`), they are redirected (`2`) to UAA to authenticate.
+Once they successfully authenticate with UAA, the user is redirected back (`3.`) to RabbitMQ with a valid JWT token.
+RabbitMQ validates it and identify the user and its permissions from the JWT token.

 ```
     [ UAA ] <----2. auth----    [ RabbitMQ ]